Ceiling Water Damage from a Leak

 - We Work With Your Insurance Company

-Unless a major water leak is the cause, ceilings are often difficult to spot water damage as homeowners often don’t inspect their ceiling regularly.
-For a small ceiling water leak you may notice slight discoloring spots, mildew, sagging ceiling, drips or slightly bulging drywall.
+Unless there is a major water leak, spotting the source of ceiling water damage can be difficult.
+For a small ceiling water leak, you may notice slight discoloring spots, mildew, sagging ceiling, drips or slightly bulging drywall.

 If the water leak in your ceiling is large you will find water leaking through the ceiling onto the floor or even a visible hole where water can come through.

 Once you identify the spot on your ceiling with water damage you should immediately take steps to repair it.
 There are two main reasons why it is so important for you to repair this ASAP.